 Financing for the CSP power project

-The lenders co-ordinated by IFC for the KaXu Solar One project were Clean Technology Fund (CTF), Development Bank of Southern Africa (DBSA), FirstRand Bank, IDC and Nedbank.
+The lenders co-ordinated by the IFC for the KaXu Solar One project were the Clean Technology Fund (CTF), Development Bank of Southern Africa (DBSA), FirstRand Bank, IDC and Nedbank.

 Abener and Teyma, two subsidiaries of Abengoa, were jointly awarded the engineering, procurement and construction (EPC) contract for the KaXu Solar One project.